-Join Kevin Skoglund for an in-depth discussion in this video Cross-site request forgery (CSRF), part of Foundations of Programming: Web Security.
+Join Kevin Skoglund for an in-depth discussion in this video Cross-site request forgery (CSRF), part of Programming Foundations: Web Security.

 …In this movie, we'll learn about Cross-Site…Request Forgery, and how to protect against it.…Cross-Site Request Forgery, or CSRF for short, is when a…hacker tricks users into making a request to your server.…It can be used to generate fraudulent clicks.…For example, if the hacker is being paid based on page views by an advertiser.…They can trick people into generating fraudulent clicks for their website.…And they can…also take advantage of a user's logged in state.…That is, trick a user to do something that they…would not normally do while they're logged into a site.…